yasoob/python-tips/virtual_environment.md

 This first one makes an isolated virtualenv environment in the `myproject` folder and the second command activates that isolated environment.
 While running the first command you have to make a decision.

+Do you want this virtualenv to use packages from your system `site-packages` or install them in the virtualenv’s site-packages?
+By default, virtualenv will symlink to your system’s `site-packages` if you install a package in the virtualenv that is already installed on your system.
+If you want a totally isolated `virtualenv` then you’ll want to do the latter.
+To do this, you pass in the `-–no-site-packages` switch when creating your virtualenv like this:

 ```python
 $ virtualenv --no-site-packages mycoolproject
 ```